Generating Evidential BEV Maps in Continuous Driving Space: Experiments

-From our observation, we found that image data is denser and has color information, which makes road surface classification easier.
-However, multi-view images from a single vehicle is already a heavy load, making communication among CAVs computationally difficult.
-On the contrary, point cloud data from LiDAR is sparser and more straightforward for BEV projection.
-But the point cloud data provided by OPV2V does not simulate realistic intensity information; The determination of road surface highly relies on the geometry of the points.
-Also, unlike GevBEV, none of these models listed above provide uncertainty estimation for perception and distilling the essential information communicated to the ego CAV.
+We evaluate the effectiveness of our proposed model GevBEV compared to both state-of-the-art co-perception camera- and lidar-based models on the co-perception benchmarks OPV2V and V2V4Real in both simulated and real driving scenarios, namely \textit{FCooper}~\cite{Fcooper}, \textit{AttFuse}~\cite{xu2022opencood}, \textit{V2VNet}~\cite{wang2020v2vnet}, \textit{DiscoNet}~\cite{li2021learning}, \textit{V2XViT}~\cite{xu2022v2x} and \ie~\textit{CoBEVT}~\cite{xu2022cobevt}.
+Unlike our GevBEV, none of these models listed above provide uncertainty estimation for perception and distilling the essential information communicated to the ego CAV.
 Hence, we only compare GevBEV with those models on the perception performance.
 They are not further compared with GevBEV in terms of CPM size for the V2V communication in the co-perception application.

 Moreover, we conducted a series of ablation studies to analyze the efficacy of the proposed modules of GevBEV. \begin{itemize}[noitemsep] \item \textit{BEV} is the proposed model with the point-based spatial Gaussian and the evidential loss $\mathcal{L}_\textit{edl}$ removed, turning our model from a probabilistic model into a deterministic model.
 It uses cross-entropy to train the corresponding heads to classify points of the BEV maps.
 We treat this model as our baseline model. \item \textit{EviBEV} only has the point-based spatial Gaussian removed.
 It still uses $\mathcal{L}_\textit{edl}$ to train the distribution head. \item \textit{GevBEV\textsuperscript{--}} is our proposed model but trained without free space augmentation. \end{itemize}